flashcordon/big-history/Mystères-physique.md

 providing the gravitational potential wells within which gas cools and condenses to form galaxies.

-t was also in 1970 that the first explicit statements began to appear arguing that ad- ditional mass was needed in the outer parts of some galaxies, based on comparisons of the rotation curves predicted from photometry and those measured from 21 cm observations

 Morton Roberts was among the first to recognize the implications of the observed flatness of galactic rotation curves.
 Together with R. Whitehurst, he published in 1972 a rotation curve of M31 that extended to 120 arcminutes from its center [335].
 In 1973, together with